fabric/fabric/sites/docs/upgrading.rst

         `.Group`, but there's no central clearinghouse in which to store them.

-        We *may* delegate this to userland forever, but seems likely a common-best-practice option (such as creating `.Groups` from some configuration subtree and storing them as a `.Context` attribute) will appear in early 2.x.
+        We *may* delegate this to userland forever, but seems likely a common-best-practice option (such as creating `Groups <.Group>` from some configuration subtree and storing them as a `~invoke.context.Context` attribute) will appear in early 2.x.

 Example upgrade process